myroslav-kolomiiets/kottans_frontend/README.md

 ## Test task 6

 ### Object Oriented JS - [screenshot](https://raw.githubusercontent.com/iammiro/kottans_frontend/master/task_6/Screenshot.png)
 A more advanced course about OOP in JS, but I think it is not enough to understand this theme, it needs much more practice.
+Realy the hardest cours in list.

 ## Test task 7